 I’m not going to lie, when we started on our trek in Chilean Patagonia, we saw a lot of others on the trail weighed down with huge – and heavy – rucksacks.
-My boyfriend had admitted to me before I’d left that when he trekked the ‘O’ in Torres del Paine National Park, he was carrying roughly 30kg of gear on his back.
+My boyfriend had admitted to me before I’d left that when he packed for the ‘O’ in Torres del Paine National Park, he ended up carrying roughly 30kg of gear on his back.
 30kg.
 Over the John Gardner Pass.
 Ouch.

 We didn’t want to do the same.
-And while we knew that we could reduce the weight of food we were carrying (I’ll be posting a guide soon to exactly what food we packed with us for our nine-day hike in Torres del Paine National Park), there’s nothing you can do if your basic equipment – i.e. your tent – is overly heavy or bulky.
+And while we knew that we could reduce the weight of food we were carrying (read this guide to exactly what food we packed with us for our nine-day hike in Torres del Paine National Park), there’s nothing you can do if your basic equipment – i.e. your tent – is overly heavy or bulky.

 Making careful, practical choices about the equipment you pack

-I’m not going to go into detail here about exactly everything I packed in my backpack (instead, I’ll be posting my equipment list for hiking the Torres del Paine Circuit) but what I will say is that the best decision we made was researching and investing in a new, lightweight backpacking tent.
+I’m not going to go into detail here about exactly everything I packed in my backpack (instead, read this equipment list for hiking the Torres del Paine O Circuit) but what I will say is that the best decision we made was researching and investing in a new, lightweight backpacking tent.

-Is Big Agnes Copper Spur HV UL2 right for you?
+Is the Big Agnes Copper Spur HV UL2 right for you?

-We were pleased as punch with Big Aggie on our hiking trip in Torres del Paine National Park.
+We were pleased as punch with Big Aggie on our trip hiking the Circuit in Torres del Paine National Park.
 The main areas that really impressed us were:

 Weight and Spaciousness